 Spokesman: We’ve spoken out on the missile strikes.
 We’ve spoken out on the incendiary devices.
 For us, what is important is that there was an agreement, which would lead to a better life… you know, alleviating of the suffering of the people in Gaza.

 Question: Can I?

 Spokesman: Yes, please, go ahead.
 Go ahead, sorry, Abdelhamid. [cross talk]

 Question: I’m just saying that there is something incomplete.
 He welcomed the ending of the incendiary devices and projectiles, but on the other hand, Israel was raiding Gaza for the last week, for last few weeks.

 This latest round was a cycle of violence.
 I… listen, I think you and I, as I’ve said, will never see eye to eye on this.
 Mr. Mladenov…

 Spokesman: Walter’s forgotten what good manners are.
 It’s been months.
 You and I will never see eye to eye on this.
 What is… Mr. Mladenov has been working tirelessly to try to bring an end to the violence in this cycle and to make lives for the people of Gaza and the surrounding communities in Israel better.

 For information media.
 Not an official record.

-Document Sources: Secretary-General, United Nations Department of Global Communications, United Nations Special Coordinator in the Occupied Territories (UNSCO)
+Document Sources: Secretary-General, United Nations Department of Global Communications, United Nations Special Coordinator for the Middle East Peace Process (UNSCO)

 Subject: Annexation, Armed conflict, Ceasefire, Gaza Strip, Human rights and international humanitarian law, Incidents, Land, Negotiations and agreements, Security issues, Terrorism, violence